MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 ## Classifying content without applying any actions

-When you create a retention label, you can do so without turning on any retention or other actions, as shown below.
+When you create a retention label, you can do so without turning on any retention or other actions.
 In this case, you can use a retention label simply as a text label, without enforcing any actions.

 For example, you can create a retention label named "Review later" with no actions, and then auto-apply that retention label to content with sensitive information types or queried content.